NHopewell/diskspace-monitor-CRUD/README.md

 ## Usage

 The application code which powers the API can be found in `src/diskspacemonitor/api/v1/`.
-To run the webserver, navigate to this directory and run:
+To run the webserver: and run:

 ```
+cd src/diskspacemonitor/api/v1/

 uvicorn main:app --reload
 ```